uriel1998/daywall/README.md

 ## 7. Tweaking

-If there is any error with analyzing the brightness, it will be recorded as "1" in `$XDG_CACHE_HOME/daywall.cache`, which is actually a simple CSV file.
-While the filename will still be stored in the cache file (so you can debug), it will not be used by `daywall`.
+If there is any error with analyzing the brightness, it will be recorded in an error log in `$XDG_CACHE_HOME/daywall.error`, which is actually a simple CSV file.
+You should probably check for its existence when you're actively adding files, as `daywall` will keep attempting to process them and it can get slow.

 The values in the cache file can be manually adjusted if needed.